anikita/anikita.github.io/index.md

 ## Important Disclaimer

-⚠️ **About Content Creation**: The articles on this blog are developed through an iterative process that combines Large Language Models (LLMs) with extensive human (my) oversight and refinement.
+⚠️ **About Content Creation**: The articles on this blog are developed through an iterative procedure that combines a multi-step Large Language Models (LLMs) process with human (my) oversight and refinement.
 Given the broad scientific and philosophical scope of topics covered, it is impossible for me to fact-check every detail comprehensively.
 Therefore, **mistakes or inaccuracies may be present**.
 Please read with a critical eye and consider cross-referencing important information from authoritative sources.

+What I would like for me to be the takeaway from each article is the core philosophical argument (the motivation if you will).
+The details could be less polished from time to time but that's what it is.

 ## Latest Posts